leafo/lapis/docs/testing.md

 The `test` environment will allow you to write a distinct configuration to be used when tests are running.
-It is highly recommended to set up a distinct database for your test suite to ensure that none of your working data is reset when running tests, as a copy pattern is to truncate all data from a table before running any tests that use that table.
+It is highly recommended to set up a distinct database for your test suite to ensure that none of your working data is reset when running tests, as a common pattern is to truncate all data from a table before running any tests that use that table.

 You can add a configuration environment with separate database rules by editing